 Battering Intervention & Prevention Program (BIPP)

-Mid-Coast Family Services’ BIPP program is called “Relationships of Promise”, and is a 24-week program designed to hold family violence offenders accountable for their abusive behavior, as well as to teach them alternative ways to handle conflict in their relationship.
-The BIPP program works in coordination with referral sources, such as probation, parole, and the courts.
-Classes are available for both male and female batterers.
-Individual counseling is also available.
-For more information on these classes, call us at (361) 575-7842, or toll-free (888) 575-7842.
+Mid-Coast Family Services’ BIP program is an 18-week program designed to hold family violence offenders accountable for their abusive behavior, as well as to teach them alternative ways to handle conflict in their relationship.
+The BIP program works in coordination with referral sources, such as probation, parole, and the courts.
+Classes and/or individual counseling are available for male batterers.
+Individual counseling is available for female batterers.
+For more information on these classes, call us at (361) 575-7842.
 Community education about this program is also available and can be scheduled by calling the Mid-Coast Family Services office.

 The mission of battering intervention and prevention programs in Texas is to eliminate male to female battering by providing services to betterers, promoting safety for victims, and bringing about social change necessary to end battering and all other forms of relationship abuse.

-The goal of Relationships of Promise is that these individuals are held accountable for their behavior by acknowledging to the group and to themselves that they are responsible for their abuse and that using violence is a behavioral choice.
+The goal of BIPP is to hold individuals accountable for their behavior by acknowledging to the group and to themselves that they are responsible for their abuse and that using violence is a behavioral choice.
 Participants learn to manage anger in a way that will lead to making healthy choices.